lbeder/google-voice-takeout-merger/README.md

 Merge all records

 Options:
       --version                       Show version number                                                                                                              [boolean]
       --help                          Show help                                                                                                                        [boolean]
   -v, --verbose                       Verbose mode                                                                                                    [boolean] [default: false]
   -i, --input-dir                     Input directory                                                                                                        [string] [required]
   -o, --output-dir                    Output directory                                                                                                       [string] [required]
   -c, --contacts                      Contacts file (in VCF format)                                                                                                     [string]
       --suffix-length, --sl           Shortest suffix to use for the suffix-based matching strategy                                                                     [number]
       --generate-csv                  Generate a CSV index of all conversations                                                                       [boolean] [default: false]
       --generate-xml                  Generate an XML of all conversations which is suitable for use with SMS Backup and Restore                      [boolean] [default: false]
   -f, --force                         Overwrite output directory                                                                                      [boolean] [default: false]
       --ignore-call-logs              Ignore call logs (Missed, Received, Placed, etc.)                                                               [boolean] [default: false]
       --ignore-orphan-call-logs       Ignore call logs (Missed, Received, Placed, etc.) from phone numbers which do not have any other conversations  [boolean] [default: false]
       --ignore-media                  Ignore media attachments                                                                                        [boolean] [default: false]
       --ignore-voicemails             Ignore voicemails                                                                                               [boolean] [default: false]
       --ignore-orphan-voicemails      Ignore voicemails from phone numbers which do not have any other conversations                                  [boolean] [default: false]
       --add-contact-names-to-xml      Add names to SMS Backup and Restore exports (experimental)                                                      [boolean] [default: false]
-      --phone-number-padding-in-xml  Append this string to contact phone numbers in the SMS Backup and Restore exports (experimental)                                   [string]
+      --append-phone-numbers-in-xml   Append this string to contact phone numbers in the SMS Backup and Restore exports (experimental)                                  [string]
+      --prepend-phone-numbers-in-xml  Prepend this string to contact phone numbers in the SMS Backup and Restore exports (experimental)                                 [string]
-      --replace-contact-apostrophes  Replace apostrophes in contact names with this string                                                                              [string]
+      --replace-contact-apostrophes   Replace apostrophes in contact names with this string (experimental)                                                              [string]
       --use-last-timestamp            Use the timestamp of the last conversation file in output file names instead of the timestamp of the first conversation by default
-                                                                                                                                                      [boolean] [default: false]
+                                                                                                                                                      [boolean] [default: false
 ```

 Please note that the `--replace-contact-apostrophes` and `--phone-number-padding-in-xml` require a string input (e.g., `--replace-contact-apostrophes="""` or `--replace-contact-apostrophes """` and `--phone-number-padding-in-xml=000` or `--phone-number-padding-in-xml 000`).